codedoctor/hapi-routes-oauth-management/README.md

 (C) 2014 Martin Wawrusch

-Provides API endpoints for HAPI servers to manage roles.
+Provides API endpoints for HAPI servers to manage oauth scopes and apps.

 ## Dependencies

 * Requires HAPI >= 6.0.0 and hapi-identity-store

 ## See also